aleferna12/colorir/docs/source/builtin_palettes.rst

 Built-in Palettes
 =================

-The following palettes come builtin with colorir and can be loaded with the :meth:`Palette.load() <colorir.palette.Palette.load()>` method.
+The following palettes come built in colorir and can be loaded with the :meth:`Palette.load() <colorir.palette.Palette.load()>` method.

 The ellipsis symbol indicates the palette is bigger but couldn't fit here.